AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-user-token.md

 A user token is valid for a maximum of 24 hours.

 When the Agora Chat SDK is in the `isConnected(true)` state, the user remains online even if the user token expires.
-If a user logs in with an expired token, the SDK returns the `TOKEN_EXPIRED` error.
+If a user logs in with an expired token, Agora Chat returns the `TOKEN_EXPIRED` error.

 The Agora Chat SDK triggers the `onTokenExpired` callback only when a token expires and the SDK is in the `isConnected(true)` state.
 The callback is triggered only once.
-Upon receiving this callback, you can generate a new token on your app server, and call `renewToken` to pass the new token to the SDK.
+When your listener receives this event, retrieve a new token from your token server, and pass this token to Agora Chat with a call to `renewToken`.

 <div class="alert note">Although you can use the <code>onTokenExpired</code> callback to handle token expiration conditions, Agora recommends that you regularly renew the token (for example every hour) to keep the token valid.</div>

-<div class="alert info">The names of methods, callbacks, and enums mentioned above only applies to Java.
-Refer to the API documentation for names in other platforms.</div>

 ### Tokens for Agora RTC products

-If you use Agora Chat together with the Agora RTC service, Agora recommends you upgrade to [access token 2](link) for smooth development experience.
+If you use Agora Chat together with the [Agora RTC SDK](https://docs.agora.io/en/Agora%20Platform/term_agora_rtc_sdk), Agora recommends you upgrade to [access token 2](link).